Premium Tours and Experiences in Waitomo

 1. Delve on an Exclusive Private Tour of Waitomo’s Caves

 One of the most premium ways to experience Waitomo’s famous cave networks is on a private caving tour with Glowing Adventures.
 Explore the Waitomo caves at your own pace and discover some of the less-visited glowworm caves on a private family farm.
 Unlike other cave tours, there are no handrails, artificial lights or concrete paths allowing you to see the caves the way nature intended.
 Allow around three hours of this private adventure.
 Private photography tours are also available.
+Find out more about the different tours available on Viator and Tripadvisor.

 Location: 1199 Oparure Road, Te Kuiti, approximately 19km (12 miles) from Waitomo Village.